AlmaCookBook/AlmaCookBook.github.io/docs/tools/container-tools.md

 # Using Scientific Tools with Singularity
-[//]: <> (Rachel: there is a typo below, but not sure how to fix it?)
-Some container tools are installed as sif filws on Alma and some are on dockerhub, where they can be used either locally with docker, or on Alma via singularity.
-These examples have been built at the ICR in order to simplify the usage of the complex environments that are required for these tools.
+Some container tools are installed as .sif files on Alma and some are on dockerhub, where they can be used either locally with docker, or on Alma via singularity.
+These examples have been built at the ICR in order to simplify the usage of the complex environments that are required for them.

 Note - singularity is only installed on the compute/interactive modes.
 It is not available on the login nodes.